ejektaflex/KambrikDocs/docs/mods/bountiful/1-19-4/CustomizingBounties.md

 ### Entity Entries (`ENTITY`)

 Entity entries ask you to go out and kill a certain number of mobs.
-As such, they can only be rewards.
+As such, they can only be objectives.
 Entity entries are defined by their entity type.
 E.g. `minecraft:husk` or `minecraft:cave_spider`.

 ### Item Tag Entries (`ITEM_TAG`)